sergiocollado/potpourri/Notes_on_linux.md

 Other useful file for the command console (terminal) is: ~/.bash_profile.
 This file keeps a serie of commands that runs everytime that the terminal is launched

+### Customizing the prompt

+This can be done through the enviromental varialbe PS1

 ### Open-terminal